 Why Social Media Is a Must-Have for Modern Manufacturers

-Let's be clear: the old playbook of relying only on trade shows and cold calls is outdated.
-Modern B2B buyers—the engineers, procurement managers, and executives you want to reach—are doing their homework online, especially on platforms like LinkedIn, long before they ever pick up the phone.
+Modern B2B buyers—including engineers, procurement managers, and executives—are doing their homework online, especially on platforms like LinkedIn, long before they ever pick up the phone.

 It’s a huge misconception that manufacturing is too “boring” or technical for social media.
 The reality is that your audience is there, actively looking for partners they can trust.
 A strong social presence has become a powerful signal of that trust.